Job Offer Comparison

 Chart view

-Disclaimer: Results are estimates based on the inputs provided.
+This calculator is for educational and informational purposes only.
+Results are estimates based on the inputs you provide and should not be taken as professional advice.
 Tax calculations are simplified and do not account for deductions, filing status, FICA, or state-specific rules.
-Equity values assume vesting as entered and do not model liquidity risk, strike prices, or company performance.
-Cost of living indices are approximations.
-This calculator does not constitute financial or career advice.
-Consult a qualified financial advisor before making compensation decisions.
+Equity probability weightings are subjective estimates and do not guarantee any outcome.
+Always consult a qualified financial advisor before making compensation or career decisions.